 Editor: Please edit the following paragraph is clause 4.5.13 as shown:

 (#12037)An AP MLD that has EPCS priority access activated advertises this capability in Beacon and Probe Response frames.
 The AP MLD authorizes a non-AP MLD to use EPCS priority access based on locally available information (#11789)(which can be obtained a priori from an NS/EP service provider) or using online information obtained through a service provider’s authorization infrastructure, which might be accessed via an SSPN interface (see 11.22.5 (Interworking procedures: interaction with SSPN)).
-The AP MLD might cache authorization information locally to enable subsequent verification and use it to confirm authority during (#12258)(#10270)(re)association with a non-AP MLD.
+The AP MLD might cache authorization information locally to enable subsequent verification and use it to confirm authority during (#12258)(#10270)(re)association [11790] and (Fast) BSS transition.

 35.16.1 General